-Michelle Theall started her career in publishing 22 years ago and is the editor in chief of Alaska Magazine, as well as an award-winning photographer represented by Aurora Stock.
+Michelle Theall started her career in publishing 22 years ago and is a contributing writer and photographer for Alaska Magazine, as well as an award-winning photographer represented by Aurora Stock.

 She has appeared on NBC Today, MSNBC, The Travel Channel, and the Fox Sports Network.
 The author of two health books, Theall’s syndicated health and fitness column ran with McClatchy Tribune for several years, and she garnered two prestigious Folio Awards for her work with Women’s Adventure magazine (a ground-breaking title she created in 2003 and sold in 2008).
-More recently, Theall won three awards of excellence from the North American Travel Journalists’ Association for her feature, travel and editorial writing.
+More recently, Theall won three awards of excellence from the North American Travel Journalists’ Association for her travel and adventure writing and a feature photo essay.
 Her feature essay in 5280 Magazine, All That’s Left is God, earned a 2011 GLAAD Media Award nomination, which led to her best-selling memoir, Teaching the Cat to Sit, about growing up gay and Catholic in the Texas Bible Belt.

 As the editor in chief and creative director at Women’s Adventure, Theall published works from Rick Bass, Terry Tempest Williams, and Pam Houston.